 It’s time to make the hair.
 Roll out a piece of yellow fondant a little bit thick and cut out your flower shape.

-I rolled mine out a little more to elongate the petals so it would fit around the back of the head like hair.
+I rolled mine out a little more to elongate the petals so they would fit around the back of the head like hair.
 Tip: pick it up and try it on the head until you get the right size and shape.

 Once I was happy with the size and shape of the hair, I wet the center of the back of it and affixed it firmly on the head of my figure.
 Use your fingers to shape the ‘petals’ of the flower shape in a pretty way.
 If you hold them in a bent shape for a few seconds they will take on that shape as they dry.

 Making figures is a long process, so I take the help of any molds I have on hand.
 This Sculpey Push Mold is an easy way to make quick hands for my figures.
 Dust the mold with cornstarch and press 2 long snakes of nude fondant in the arm spaces.
 Smooth the back until flush and then flip the finished arms out.
-Alternately, you could hand model the arms using a toothpick to make the finger details.
+Alternatively, you could hand model the arms using a toothpick to make the finger details.

 Trim the arms to the proper scale and attach them to the figure with water.
 I like to position them so my figure can hold a small object in front of her.
 Here, you see I’ve added a yellow flower for her to hold.
 I’ve also added a white trim to the neckline of her dress.